 - Produce some form of academic output, e.g. a white paper, journal article, popularized version of current knowledge on a topic, grant application

 - Facilitate a more in-depth inward-facing interaction with faculty and learners at both campuses of UBC

-- Deliver a public lecture*
+- Deliver a dialogue session

-- A one-page summary of key points and a list of resources
+- A one-page summary of key points

 CALL FOR PROPOSALS

 The call for proposals is open to faculty members at UBC Vancouver and UBC Okanagan.
 Please refer to the eligibility requirements and review the selection criteria below before applying.
 To apply, download and complete the Health After 2020 Proposal Form.
 Submit completed forms by email to Veronica Grant, Project Coordinator at firstname.lastname@example.org by September 30, 2021.

 Applications will be assessed as they come in, and UBC Health will meet with applicants to discuss alignments of outputs with the objectives of Health After 2020.